Image In

 Parameters

-Auto-reload when file changes on disk (polls once/second)
+Auto-reload when the file changes on disk (polls once per second)

 Custom output width